TR-ARPES Signal in Pumped Semiconductors within Dynamical Projective Operatorial Approach (DPOA): Introduction

 At any rate, model-Hamiltonian approaches can not be applied so easily to \emph{real} materials as one either run the risk to use oversimplified models that could lose some important features or has to find an efficient way to deal with the actual very complicated Hamiltonians describing many degrees of freedom at once \citep{armstrong2021dialogue}.
 Even for quadratic Hamiltonians, one needs to numerically solve the equations of motion of the multi-particle density matrices or multi-time correlation functions, which are needed to describe response functions, such as the optical conductivity, or for computing the TR-ARPES signal.
 Unfortunately, without a proper framework, such calculations can be computationally quite heavy and eventually unaffordable.
-Very recently, we designed and developed a novel method, the dynamical projective operatorial approach (DPOA), and used it to analyze the transient and residual electronic photo-excitations in ultrafast (attosecond) pumped germanium.
-We benchmarked our results with those obtained through TD-DFT calculations, which were in turn validated by direct comparison to the experimental results for the differential transient reflectivity \citep{inzani2022field}.
+Recently, we designed and developed a novel method, the dynamical projective operatorial approach (DPOA), and used it to analyze the transient and residual electronic photo-excitations in ultrafast (attosecond) pumped germanium \citep{inzani2022field,inzani2023photoinduced}.
+We benchmarked our results with those obtained through TD-DFT calculations, which were in turn validated by direct comparison to the experimental results for the differential transient reflectivity.
+Moreover, DPOA allowed us to use much finer momentum grids than the ones affordable by TD-DFT, and unravel the actual relevant pumping processes, as well as the individual roles of different mechanisms and their interplay.